OSGConnect/connectbook/client-install-user.md

 The connect client is currently fully supported on Red Hat Enterprise Linux 6, including CentOS and Scientific Linux.
-Other Linux distributions are supported on a best effort basis, but there should be no major challenges.
+Other Linux distributions are supported on a best effort basis, but there should be no major compatibility problems.
 The client has been tested on Mac OS X 10.9 and higher, but OSX is also best-effort supported.
 Expect these and other operating systems to become more fully supported in the future.

 # Tools you will need